dotnet/sdk/documentation/general/torn-sdk.md

 ## Summary

 Visual Studio and .NET SDK are separate products but they are intertwined in command line and design time build scenarios as different components are loaded from each product.
+This table represents how the products currently function:

 | Scenario | Loads Roslyn | Loads Analyzers / Generators |
 | --- | --- | --- |